 Missouri can boast its country high turkey harvest rate due to accurate accounting through its check-in system requiring all harvested birds to be counted.
 Kansas does not have any such requirement leaving it to simple and incomplete voluntary turkey hunter surveys accounting for toms harvested.

 What our Kansas turkey hunters have told us are comparisons with Texas is that our Rio Grande Turkey populations outnumbering those in Texas.
-Missouri hunters tell of how easier Kansas birds are easier to call in.
+Missouri hunters tell of how easier Kansas Rios are easier to call in.
 Northern states hunters are surprised at how easy it is to get spring turkey tags.
-And the list goes on.

-Most agree there is far less turkey hunter pressure as evident by motel parking lot hunter encounters and shots heard in the field.
-What has surprised us the most however is how the video makers have ignored the long duration open field Kansas turkey hunting allowing much footage of toms in the open, green fields.
-Most videos involve woody areas where bits and parts of the strutting toms are captured on film leaving much to the imagination.
+Most agree there is far less turkey hunter pressure as evident by motel parking lot hunter encounters and shots heard in field.
+What has surprised us however is how video makers have ignored our long duration open field Kansas turkey hunting.
+They allow much footage of toms in open, green fields.
+Most videos involve woody areas where bits and parts of any strutting toms are captured on film leaving much to one's imagination.

-Many that have been Kansas turkey hunting report watching their harvested bird for 40 minutes coming into call and decoy.
-However, the most common comment from those new to Kansas turkey hunting is how sedentary it is compared to the run and gun techniques often employed elsewhere.
+Many who have been Kansas turkey hunting report watching their harvested tom for 40 minutes coming into call.
+From those new to Kansas turkey hunting comes how relaxing our hunts are compared to run and gun techniques often employed elsewhere.